leonmavr/leonmavr.github.io/_posts/2024-06-10-Swains-histogram-backprojection.md

 $1 - int(H(I), H(M)) = \frac{1}{N}\sum\limits_{i=0}^n \left\|H(I)_i - H(M)_i \right\|$

-Why either of these is a good measure of intersection?
-Make up some good and bad matching histograms, draw them and estimate how close it is to 0 ot 1.
+Why is either of these a good measure of intersection?
+Make up some good and bad-matching histograms, draw them and estimate how close the intersection is to 0 or 1.

 On another note, it may come as a surprise but backprojection is not only good for object matching!
-There is a way that it can be used with mean shift or other methods to build trackers.
+It can be used as a feature extractor for mean shift or other methods to build trackers.
+They work together surprisingly well and in real time.
 But that's all for now.

 # References